m0ru/urm-methods-report/group_techniques_-_methods_report.md

 ## Introduction
 ### What is the core idea?

-unconference. reaction/critique/subversion of large conferences with fixed agenda and minimal interactivity
+unconference. reaction/critique/subversion of large conferences with fixed session plan and minimal interactivity

 can have overarching themes (uxcamp, suggested tracks in barcamp graz) but otherwise is rather free

-strong sense of contribution. e.g. "if this is your first barcamp, you have to talk."
+strong sense of contribution. e.g. "if this is your first barcamp, you have to hold a session."

+large numbers of people (it's an (un)conference). individual session vary in size depending on style and number of people interested in it.

 ### Explain the origins of the method, who proposed it?